 This is in marked contrast to the situation of modern neo-classical macroeconomics.
 This theory is not particularly explanatory, but it has instead been carefully built to justify the returns to capital.

-In terms of the most advanced economic theories of today, there is always the need to incorporate new techniques.
-There are elements of modern economic research that can and, indeed must be adopted.
-Results from behavioural economics21, from econophysics22, from chartalism and MMT23 for instance should be incorporated.
+There are however elements of modern economic research that can and, indeed must be adopted.
+Results from behavioural economics, from econophysics17, from chartalism and MMT18 for instance should be incorporated.
 Further, research into the LTV as a stochastic multi-agent system has barely even been started and already has very promising results and potential predictions.

-Engaging in this type of research is difficult precisely for historical materialist reasons – those who raise up such theories represent a challenge to the legitimacy of the way things are run and tend to get weeded out, particularly through the denial of resources to fund the research.
-It has been very difficult to pursue this type of research in economics for a long time.
-The socialist economist Yanis Varoufakis has a very good short work on this subject entitled: “A Most Peculiar Failure – On the dynamic mechanism by which the inescapable theoretical failures of neoclassical economics reinforce its dominance”24.
+Engaging in this type of research is difficult precisely for historical materialist reasons – those who raise up such theories represent a challenge to the legitimacy of the way things are run and tend to get weeded out.
+It is very difficult to pursue this type of research in economics.
+Yanis Varoufakis has a very good short work on this subject entitled: “A Most Peculiar Failure – On the dynamic mechanism by which the inescapable theoretical failures of neoclassical economics reinforce its dominance”19.

 The economic platforms which might give rise to space for such theories are more likely to come out of cooperatives and unions than universities.
 We can already see much of the thinking and research on inequality is a result of research by the unions.
 If we manage to get a network of cooperatives with a political orientation then it could potentially assist in this pursuit.